-In SQL queries, access path-related hints allow developers and database administrators to instruct the query optimizer on how to handle specific tables.
-These hints affect how data is read during query execution.
+In SQL queries, access path hints allow developers and database administrators to direct the query optimizer on how to handle specific tables, influencing the data retrieval methods during query execution.

 |---|---|